Monday 11 February 2013

 Il Museo Yàmana racconta la storia di questi gruppi, di come si estinsero e come vennero dimenticati.
 Tutte le immagini e informazioni qui riportate, sono tratte dai diversi pannelli illustrativi del percorso espositivo.

-During this period myths and legends arose and were spread, emerging from the two prevailing points of view.
+myths and legends arose and were spread, emerging from the two prevailing

 The peoples of Tierra del Fuego (Fueguinos)